cortezcristian/jsnotebook2/README.md

 $ jsnotebook2
 ```

+Otherwise you can [try the version online](https://cortezcristian.github.io/jsnotebook2/) with limited features

 **Examples**

 - Insert math formulas, like the following: `\sum i = 1 + 2 + 3 + ... + n`